Merethin/Latte/README.md

 - Show current region (default: Z) - load the current region page (not implemented).
 - Copy current nation (default: X) - copy the current nation link to clipboard (implemented).
 - Appoint/Dismiss RO (default: D) - appoint yourself as RO (implemented), rename governor (not implemented), dismiss other ROs (not implemented).
-- Prep (default: P) - take you to the prep page if not there (implemented), perform prepping actions (not implemented).
+- Prep (default: P) - take you to the prep page if not there (implemented), perform prepping actions (implemented).
 - Tag (default: T) - take you to the tag page if not there (implemented), perform tag actions (not implemented).

 ## Installing from Releases